-8.9.1 Identify any wildlife management areas, ecological reserves, wilderness areas, managed wetlands and significant wildlife habitat, including areas with high wildlife concentrations, wildlife corridors or habitats rare to Nova Scotia.

-- 8.9.2 Identify the species of fauna (including migratory species) as determined by current information from the Nova Scotia Department of Natural Resource, Wildlife Division, that are typically found in the area.
-Identify any rare or endangered species found in the area, as well as any potential habitat for rare and endangered species, including old growth forests. - 8.9.3 Fish habitat descriptions shall include but not be restricted to stream size, bottom composition, stream gradient at each potential watercourse crossing, and annual temperatures and sediment loading where data is available from appropriate regulatory and resource agencies.
-Fish spawning, rearing nursery, food supply and migration areas are to be evaluated within the predicted zone of influence. - 8.9.4 Describe the relative distribution, abundance, composition and socioeconomic importance of valued fishery components within the predicted zone of influence of all proposed watercourse crossings.
+- 8.8.2 Identify any wildlife management areas, ecological reserves, wilderness areas, managed wetlands and significant wildlife habitat, including areas with high wildlife concentrations, wildlife corridors or habitats rare to Nova Scotia. - 8.8.3 Identify the species of fauna (including migratory species) as determined by current information from the Nova Scotia Department of Natural Resources, Wildlife Division, that are typically found in the area.
+Identify any fauna species at risk found in the area, as well as any potential habitat for these fauna species, including old growth forests. - 8.8.4 Identify fish habitat that includes, but is not restricted to, stream size, bottom composition, stream gradient at each potential watercourse crossing, and annual temperatures and sediment loading where data is available from appropriate regulatory and resource agencies, including, but not limited to, the Nova Scotia Department of Agriculture and Fisheries, Fisheries and Oceans Canada, and the Nova Scotia Museum of Natural History.
+Fish spawning, rearing nursery, food supply and migration areas are to be evaluated within the predicted zone of influence.
+Describe the criteria utilized for determining the zone of influence this project has on the fish habitat of the watercourse involved. - 8.8.5 Describe the relative distribution, abundance, composition and socioeconomic importance of valued fish resource components within the predicted zone of influence of all proposed watercourse crossings.
 Fish species, age, health and diversity shall be described.
+Electrofishing shall be carried out as per Fisheries and Oceans Canada's permits and requirements.

-8.10 Forestry Resources
+8.9 Forestry Resources